ZhangirK/DevOps-Galactic-Mission/README.md

     "scheduler"
   ]`

-- My choice of EC2 instance type is t2.micro, as it is a part of a free tier.
+- My choice of EC2 instance type is t2.micro, as it is part of a free tier.

 - I use EKS managed node instead of self-managed, because it simplifies the management and scaling of worker nodes in an EKS cluster, reducing operational overhead and allowing you to focus more on your applications.
-While in comparison to fargate, Using AWS EKS managed node groups provides more control and flexibility over the underlying infrastructure, enabling advanced customization options and allowing direct access to EC2 instances within the EKS cluster.
+While in comparison to Fargate, Using AWS EKS-managed node groups provides more control and flexibility over the underlying infrastructure, enabling advanced customization options and allowing direct access to EC2 instances within the EKS cluster.

-- My desired size of EKS managed node group is 2, because 1 node of a type t2.micro is not enough for system and space-beacon application pods.
-In this situation, the best practice it to use a node autoscaler.
+- My desired size of the EKS managed node group is 2 because 1 node of a type t2.micro is insufficient for system and space-beacon application pods.
+In this situation, the best practice is to use node autoscaling.
 [Karpenter Docs](https://karpenter.sh/docs/).

 - Note, this k8s cluster setup is not production ready.
 It is used only for development purposes.
 To make it production ready, add at least:
   - Three worker nodes from different availability zones.
-  - Configured monitoring with Prometheus, Alertmanager and Grafana.
+  - Configured monitoring with Prometheus, Alertmanager, and Grafana.

 3. Security groups and IAM roles for security measurements are deployed within the EKS module.